justabuzz/serverless-landing-page/README.md

 * AWS API Gateway to receive submitted Contact Us form data and pass it to AWS Lambda
 * AWS Lambda to publish the submitted data via AWS SNS
 * AWS SNS to send the form data to the designated email address
+* Various AMI roles for the necessary permissions the resources require

 The repository includes an initial version for the landing page HTML, which includes:
 * index.html: a basic landing page with a Contact form and all the code to submit it to the API Gateway